Stanford Graduate School of Business

 Application Procedures

 Stanford GSB offers three rounds of admission, which usually take place in late September, early January, and early April.
 Along with filling out an online application about their biographical information and career history, applicants must submit essays, a résumé, transcripts from all undergraduate and graduate academic institutions attended, and a $275 application fee.
-In addition, two letters of reference are required, one from a workplace supervisor and one from a peer.
+In addition, two letters of reference are required, one from a current direct supervisor (or next best option) and one from another supervisor.

 Applicants must also submit GMAT or GRE scores and, if needed, a TOEFL, IELTS, or PTE score.
 Interviews are conducted on an invitation-only basis and are required for admission to the MBA program.
 The bulk of interviews are executed by alumni located around the world; members of the MBA Admissions staff also conduct interviews.